State Border Guard Service of Ukraine: History

+Involvement in abuse and murders of Ukrainian men fleeing the country

+During the Russia-Ukraine war and war-related country exit ban for males, the service’s main occupation essentially became hunting down conscription age men seeking to leave Ukraine through clandestine routes.
+Based on abundant evidence, captured individuals are being routinely beaten and tortured with several cases of shootings of fugitives to death also being reported and verified.

 Structure

 State Border Guard Service of Ukraine is a special enforcement branch tasked with the protection of Ukrainian state border on land, sea or any other inland water obstacle.
 During wartime, the Border Guards units fall under the command of the Armed Forces of Ukraine.
 They were the first Ukrainian units to counter Russian invasion on February 24, 2022.